13 Dealing with Data

 In other models, we include all categories in the model.
 The model learns how to use them best and might only consider some or one of them at a time.

-When we encode categories for statistical analysis, we can summarize their impact on the target variable single measure.
+When we encode categories for statistical analysis, we can summarize their impact on the target variable in a single result for all categories.
 For a model with only categorical features, we can use an ANOVA (Section 3.5.2.1) for this.
-But a similar approach can also be used for mixed models, splines, and other models.
-Techniques like SHAP also provide a way to summarize the total effect of a categorical feature.
+But a similar approach can also be used for mixed models, splines, and other models to summarize categorical, spline, and other effects.
+Techniques like SHAP also provide a way to summarize the total effect of a categorical feature (Section 5.7).

 13.2.2.1 Text embeddings

-When it comes to other string representations like text, we use other methods to represent them numerically.
+When it comes to other string representations like sentence and paragraphs, we can use other methods to represent them numerically.
 One important way to encode text is through an embedding.
-This is a way of representing the text as a vector of numbers, at which point the numeric embedding feature is used in the model like anything else.
-The way to do this usually involves a model itself, one that learns the best way to represent the text or categories numerically.
-This is commonly used in deep learning and natural language processing in particular.
+This is a way of representing the text as a vector of numbers, at which point the numeric embedding feature is used in the model like any other.
+The way to do this usually involves a model or a specific part of the model’s architecture, one that learns the best way to represent the text or categories numerically.
+This is commonly used in deep learning, and natural language processing in particular.
 However, embeddings can also be used as a preprocessing step in any modeling situation.

 To understand how embeddings work, consider a one-hot encoded matrix for a categorical variable.
-This matrix then connects to a hidden layer of a neural network, and the weights of that layer are the embeddings for the categorical variable.
+This matrix then connects to a hidden layer of a neural network.
+The weights learned for that layer are the embeddings for the categorical variable.
 While this isn’t the exact method used (there are more efficient methods that don’t require the actual matrix), the concept is the same.
 In addition, we normally don’t even use whole words.
 Instead, we break the text into smaller units called tokens, like characters or subwords, and then use embeddings for those units.
 Tokenization is used in many of the most successful models for natural language processing, including those such as ChatGPT.

 Figure 13.2: Conceptual example of an embedding